 Well said.Read full article » 5 Comments »

 “Japan Airlines is to begin serving Kentucky Fried Chicken to passengers on some US and European flights for three months next week.”
 So reports the Daily Mail.
 KFC as a seasonal Japanese favorite?
-Who knew.Read full article » Comments Off
+Who knew.Read full article » Comments Off on The world really is a strange place sometimes

 Not sure what’s worse here, the N.C.
 Department of Transportation’s design for the Independence Blvd/Albemarle Road/Sharon Amity area or the Charlotte Observer’s article out yesterday “Wrecks point out access issues at Independence Walmart store.”